-Once you've hiked passed a small spring in the middle of the final rocky section (for now), you will come to a rock with a chain and metal steps cemented into it.
+Once you've hiked past a small spring in the middle of the final rocky section (for now), you will come to a rock with a chain and metal steps cemented into it.
 Shortly after this, the trail reaches an area known as Praça da Bandeira.

 If camping were allowed (it's not), this would be a fantastic campsite; it's also a fantastic spot for a break.

 Continuing your climb, the dirt takes on a reddish tint as the trail opens up and you approach Mirante da Laje (a small open section with a rock jutting out from the trail and a view of the Tijuca Forest to the north).